artbrock/ALC_Starter_Kit/communication_&_promotion/establishing_communications_infrastructure.md

 #### Local Phone Number {#local-phone-number}

 Get a local phone number.
 You don’t want to have people calling the school and reaching somebody’s personal cell phone while they’re in a loud crowded restaurant (or whatever).
 You should be able to get a VOIP number from cheap to free.
 If you’re in the US or Canada, you can get a free phone number from [Google Voice](https://www.google.com/voice).
-You can have that number ring a bunch of people’s cell phone and/or home phones and even have voicemail messages transcribed and sent as emails.
+You can have that number ring a bunch of peoples' cell phone and/or home phones and even have voicemail messages transcribed and sent as emails.

 If you’re in another country or don’t want to use Google Voice there are [lots of options](http://www.voip-info.org/wiki/view/VOIP+Service+Providers) for [business VOIP](http://getvoip.com/business) [providers](http://www.voipreview.org/Business_Telephone_Systems/Phone_Services.aspx).
 The ALC Network also has a VOIP PBX system that could be used to support schools that need Interactive Voice Menus or multiple extensions.
 If you’re a member, check in with us during online office hours if you want some support.

 #### Printed Materials {#printed-materials}

 Don’t waste a lot of money on printing stuff in this Internet-enabled era.
-That said, a few things can be useful since people tend to forget conversations very quickly and having an object to put in their hand to remind them about it later is useful.
+That said, a few things can be useful since people tend to forget conversations very quickly.
+Having an object to put in their hand to remind them about it later is useful.

 *   **Bookmarks** that act a hybrid business card and pamphlet can carry more content than a card as well as provide basic contact info like a business card.
 They can be pretty too (link to sample NYC Making bookmark).
 *   **Stickers** are good for putting on laptops and other small mobile billboard devices.